Trump Retweets British Far-Right Group

-President Donald Trump’s Twitter account was in the news again this morning, as he retweeted three Tweets from the account of a British far-right leader with a criminal record for religiously aggravated harassment.
+President Donald Trump’s Twitter account was in the news again this morning, as he retweeted three tweets from the account of a British far-right leader with a criminal record for religiously aggravated harassment.

 The tweets, purporting to show activities being carried out by Islamic extremists, led even some of Trump’s keenest fans in the United Kingdom to question the wisdom of his Tweeting habits.

 The account retweeted by the President belongs to Jayda Fransen, deputy leader of a far-right fringe group by the name of Britain First.
-The group has achieved notoriety in Britain for their policies of spreading anti-Muslim messages– often through fraudulent means.
+The group has achieved notoriety in Britain for their policies of spreading anti-Muslim messages — often through fraudulent means.
 The specific videos selected by the President, or whoever retweeted the account, vary in seriousness as noted in the Guardian.
 One depicts what is purported to be a Muslim migrant beating up a Dutch boy on crutches, but its provenance has been questioned and it is suggested that the video may have been staged for a Dutch site on which fighting videos are shared.

-The second video claims to show a Muslim destroying a religious statue of the Virgin Mary, while the third is entitled “Islamist mob pushes boy off roof and beats him to death”.
+The second video claims to show a Muslim destroying a religious statue of the Virgin Mary, while the third is entitled “Islamist mob pushes boy off roof and beats him to death.”
 However, given Britain First’s history, any video that emanates from their accounts is considered in the UK to be of highly dubious origin.

 Yeah, someone might want to tell whoever is running Trump's Twitter account this morning that retweeting Britain First is not great optics. ????